Need to Know (Doja Cat song): Music video

 Having been teased in the prior social media announcement, the accompanying music video was uploaded to YouTube soon after the song was released on streaming platforms at midnight local time on June 11, 2021.
 It was recorded over the course of a day and was directed by duo Miles Cable & AJ Favicchio with support from their production company SixTwentySix Productions.
 The video takes place in the futuristic city environment of the fictional "Planet Her", and follows a blue-tinted alien Doja Cat alongside a group of female alien friends played by actresses Jazelle Straka-Braxton and Josephine Pearl Leewhich, with cameo appearances from Canadian musician Grimes and American actress Ryan Destiny.
 Ana Diaz of Polygon compared Doja Cat's alien persona to Aayla Secura from the Star Wars franchise.

 The video opens with the camera flying through a 3D-animated, futuristic cityscape, before settling on a scenic shot of Doja Cat playing video games on a PlayStation 5 in her underwear while drinking and lounging around with her group of friends in a 1970s-inspired apartment.
 The scene then changes to the group inside a flying "self-driving convertible pod" Uber.
 They arrive at a private, underground club hosting a variety of cyborgs and aliens, where the group dances and take shots of smoky vapor-like alcohol.
-Doja Cat begins to flirt with a man whom she shares a dance with before giving him a lap dance in a private room.
+Doja Cat begins to flirt with a man (played by Cameron Saffle) whom she shares a dance with before giving him a lap dance in a private room.
 While later parting ways outside the club at the end of the video, she whispers something into his ear which makes his eyes light up.
-Heran Mamo from Billboard begged the question, "Is he an alien?
+Heran Mamo from Billboard posed the question, "Is he an alien?
 Or is he human?", to which Doja Cat indirectly responded on Twitter that he was a cyborg pretending to be human.

 Miles & AJ revealed that Doja Cat and her team came up with the concept for the video and maintained creative control.
 Referring to Grimes, The A.V.
 Club noted that "given the futuristic nature of the music video, it only makes sense to bring in an artist who seems like they're from another planet".
 Grimes revealed that she agreed to take part in the video without even asking what it was beforehand, writing that the shoot was "insanely fun".
 Doja Cat and her directors used Blade Runner (1982) and The Fifth Element (1997) as reference points while creating the music video.
 The set for the music video was built by production designer Jonathan Chu, as opposed to the conventional usage of a green screen.
 Doja Cat's creative team hired Melissa Stearn as part of a team of approximately twenty artists to handle prosthetics for the video, while the animators led by visual effects artist Daichi Sakane used Unreal Engine 4.26 to render the cityscape sequences.
 The art direction team for the practical scenes was led by John Richoux, with assistance from production designer Jonathan Chu.